A Blind Source Separation Framework to Monitor Sectoral Power Demand from Grid-Scale Load Measurements: Literature review

 \subsection{Research gap and main contributions}

 All aforementioned studies on aggregate load modeling and profiling rely on the availability of large, costly, end-users load samples or atypical consumer information datasets, making them poorly generalizable.
 Besides, most of them put efforts in the definition of granular load-based consumer classifications while failing to account for the temporal variations of daily profiles.
 Moreover, none of them address the problem of monitoring the total consumption of an entire consumer group, such as households, services or industry at the national level and at high frequency.
-Finally, despite studies showing that highly aggregate load curves variations reflect a dynamic composition of distinctive sectors consumption profiles, no work explored the potential of load disaggregation methods for large-scale sectors consumption monitoring.
+Despite studies showing that highly aggregate load curves variations reflect a dynamic composition of distinctive sectors consumption profiles, no work explored the potential of load disaggregation methods for large-scale sectors consumption monitoring.
+Finally, no existing methodological framework makes it possible to solve a general NMF problem with linear constraints, such as the one considered in this paper.
 To address these limitations, this paper makes the following contributions: